Day 1 - Arrival at Balmaceda Airport

 Tonight’s destination is situated on the banks of the Cacho River.
 This tent camp is located just beyond the intersection of two large valleys facing each other, across the Solér Valley floor.
 This is one of our favorite spots and we always sense energy here, be it from the massive peaks, the open space, the flowing water, or the pristine landscape.

 There’s contentment here in an evening fire, while enjoying good company, and watching the horses graze against a slowly darkening backdrop that reveals southern stars above white, jagged peaks.
-Trekking distance is approximately 12 kilometres (7 mi).
+Trekking distance is approximately 12km (7 miles).

 Day 5 - Wildlife watching, glaciers and marble mountainsides